-SUD treatment and prevention provider staff cannot provide services if they are not certified or do not have a registered development plan with MCBAP.
-SUD treatment and prevention providers may request temporary privileging for staff members who are not certified or have not registered a development plan with MCBAP but are in the process of obtaining certification or a registered development plan.
+not registered a development plan with MCBAP but are in the process of obtaining certification or a registered development plan.
 If temporary privileging is granted, it shall expire 120 days after the MSHN decision effective date.
 Master's level interns will also need to complete a Temporary Privileging Form.
-Billing for services of a non-certified (or non-qualified) staff member will result in financial recoupments and potential contract non-compliance sanctions.
+Billing for services of a non certified (or non qualified) staff member will result in financial recoupments and potential contract non compliance sanctions.